National Junior Honor Society

 Rising 8th grade members:

 One cornerstone of NJHS is service.
 You will need to earn 10 hours of service during the summer and first semester of 8th grade.
 Volunteer hours can be done anywhere from the Soup Kitchen to your neighbor's yard as long as it is not for your household and you are not being compensated for your time.

 Please be sure to check your nine-week averages.
-In addition to service and character, scholarship is another cornerstone of NJHS.
+In addition to service and character, scholarships are another cornerstone of NJHS.
 If your nine-week average is below 93, you will be given nine weeks to restore your average.
 After the probation, if you bring up your average to 93, membership is restored. :)

 The National Junior Honor Society (NJHS)